Recoskie/AI-Matrix/docs/Matrix Structure.md

 1+(4) + (1+2+3)
 </pre>

-Next, we change the numbers we added together per row into whole numbers.
+Next, we change the numbers we added per row into whole numbers.

 <br /><br />